vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations/Update-vROPSvRAAdapterCredential.md

 - Validates that the VMware Aria Automation adapter exists and configured in VMware Aria Operations
 - Validates that the credential name of VMware Aria Automation adapter does not already exist in VMware Aria Operations
 - Validates that the given credential is valid and updates VMware Aria Automation adapter in VMware Aria Operations
-- Verifies the VMware Aria Automation adapter status in VMware Aria Operations after updating the credential.
+- Verifies the VMware Aria Automation adapter status in VMware Aria Operations after updating the credential

 ## Examples